Profile

 🛠️ Troubleshooting

-How can I prevent the sausage from becoming too soft after storage?
+How do I stop the sausage and cheese becoming too soft?

 💡 Tips and Variations